Jeimer Candelario Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 25th in MLB.

-- The Guardians have a 4.08 team ERA that ranks 11th across all MLB pitching staffs.
+- The Guardians have a 3.94 team ERA that ranks 10th among all league pitching staffs.

-- The Guardians surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Guardians pitchers combine to give up 12 home runs (0.8 per game), the fifth-fewest in baseball.

-- Plesac (0-0) gets the starting nod for the Guardians, his third of the season.
+- Bieber (1-0 with a 2.37 ERA and 14 strikeouts in 19 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.

-- The righty last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up five hits.
+- The righty last appeared on Monday against the New York Yankees, when he threw seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.